lynn/autumn/autumn.hs.md

 import Data.List
 ```

-I didn't want this program to have any imports beyond "base", so I will deal with pseudorandom number generation and terminal graphics by hand.
+I wanted this program to be light on the imports, and so I deal with pseudorandom number generation and terminal graphics by hand.

 The cards are divided into four suits.
 Rather than define an `enum` for them, I take the shortcut of just using the [terminal color numbers](https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit) as the representation of the suits.
 I give them all three-letter names because that's pretty.
-But they are simply green, blue, orange, and red.

 ```hs
 -- Colors